verus-lang/paper-sosp24-artifact/site/guide.md

 ### Claims

-This experimental set corresponds to the results in figures 6, 7, 8, 11, 12, and 13.
-The instructions steps will refer back to the claims as listed here.
+This experimental set corresponds to the results in Figures 6, 7, 8, 11, 12, and 13.
+The instructions steps will refer back to the claims listed here.

 **Claim A**.
-In small-scale benchmarks
+In small-scale benchmarks,
 Verus verification times compare favorably to other verification tools used to verify complex properties of large-scale systems, and which offer a large degree of automation "out of the box".
 This favorable comparison includes successful verification of data structures (Figure 6a), verification of program code when the amount of required memory reasoning increases (Figure 6b), and time to report verification failure (Figure 7).

 **Claim B**.
 Verus can efficiently verify a wide range of systems projects.
-When compared to Dafny and Linear Dafny, Verus verifies code more quickly, with a lower proof-to-code ratio (indicating developer burden), and produces smaller SMT queries.
+Compared to Dafny and Linear Dafny, Verus verifies code more quickly, with a lower proof-to-code ratio (indicating developer burden), and produces smaller SMT queries.
 The evaluation compares Verus with Dafny on the implementation of IronKV, Verus with Linear Dafny on the proof for